hejhdiss/AIU-Virtual/README.md

 - Built-in script management for system configuration
 - Automatic dependency resolution and virtual machine setup
 - One-click installation with guided configuration
+- Only Have Wanted For A user(No Advanced Features).

 **Developer Options**:
 - Advanced installation packages for developers and researchers